Shiffrin misses out in super-G, still chasing 86th victory

 Curtoni has not yet won a race but still went to the top of the discipline standings.

+“Red bib, pink bib, blue bib, it doesn’t matter to me.
+Right now I’m not interested in the color of the bib, we’ll see at the end,” said Curtoni, adding that losing the race by one-hundredth was “somewhat bitter.”

+“But that’s OK because I managed to trust my instincts and that’s how you manage to be fast,” she said.

-Sofia Goggia narrowly avoided a crash when she lost balance on a jump halfway through her run.
+Sofia Goggia, Curtoni’s teammate, narrowly avoided a crash when she lost balance on a jump halfway through her run and missed the next gate.

-Goggia led the final downhill training Thursday.
-The 2018 Olympic champion could wrap up the season-long downhill title Saturday for a third time in a row and a fourth time overall.
+Goggia led the final downhill training on Thursday after Shiffrin was fastest in the first session the day before.
+Goggia, the 2018 Olympic champion, could wrap up the season-long downhill title Saturday for a third time in a row and a fourth time overall.

 More AP skiing: https://apnews.com/hub/skiing and https://twitter.com/AP_Sports